 My editorial career kicked off in 1994—just three years after the first-ever website went live—at Entrepreneur Inc., where I became assistant editor and then copyeditor of Business Start-Ups magazine.
 Next, it was Affinity Group and a quartet of monthlies about RVs and motorcycles: Trailer Life, Motorhome, Rider, and American Rider.
 In Y2K, I hit the jackpot, snagging the top spot at Miller Magazines’ Rock & Gem.
 (Take that, Mayan calendar.)

 You know when you’ve got a good thing going.
 Having become managing editor of Rock & Gem, I dug my heels in and owned it for 18 years.
 Rockhounds have great stories to tell, but they’re not all experienced writers.
 In a lovely symbiotic relationship, contributors of various skill levels produced the articles and columns I needed and I applied the editorial skills they lacked.
 Together, we produced a monthly magazine of consistent quality for a small but dedicated audience.

 Stories of My Own

-Variety is the sriracha of life, and a bonus in my line of work.
+Variety is the sriracha of life and a bonus in my line of work.
 I’ve learned to ride a motorcycle, panned for gold in California’s Mother Lode Country, and run my minivan off a mountain road (accidentally) to get a story.
 I’ve met a moonwalking geologist and a T. rex named Sue.
-I braved torrential rains in Denver, and cheered on the Dodgers at Coors Field and Manchester City in the British Bulldog.
-Good times.
+And I’ve gained a lot of experience helping people tell their stories in a clear, entertaining way.

 A Natural Progression